 Scholarly Commons Citation

 Gostin, Lawrence O. and Connors, Elenora E., "Health Care Reform in Transition: Incremental Insurance Reform Without an Individual Mandate" (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 383.
+383.